-Finally, after clearly seeing these many ideas stack up and cause delay after the initial will-program began (a line of hesitation and excuses following the creative thoughts), this was the perfect start I needed.
-As revs climbed in my motor, the sluggish weight of time in my pressurised thoughts made the gap feel terribly hard to close and to get to the ‘acted’ on the other end.
+Finally, after clearly seeing numerous ideas stack up and cause delay after the initial will-program had begun (a line of hesitation and excuses following my creative thoughts), this was the insight I needed.
+As revs climbed in my motor, the sluggish weight of time in my pressurised thoughts made the gap feel terribly hard to close and get to the ‘acted’ on the other end.
 I wanted the task done and dusted as the appeal went into reverse.

 Directly with more complication, as per usual.
-I thought more and more on how to close the gap in which I lived!
+I thought more and more on how to close the gap which I uncomfortably lived in.

-I Kept on Finding More and More Excuses to Both BUY and SELL Time.
+Finding More and More Excuses to Both BUY and SELL Time

-First, I started thinking in another direction which was a bad idea because I’m still ‘thinking’ adding weight to my nervous system.
+First, I started thinking in another direction, which was a bad idea because I’m still using up my energies.

-All up, I got overwhelmed by both the sense of urgency to get the job done in a variety of ways AND my resistance not to break habits by postponing the activity with any tricks that had come to mind.
+In the end, I got overwhelmed by both the sense of urgency to get the job done in a variety of ways AND my resistance not to break my actual habits by postponing the activity with any tricks that had come to mind.

-Therefore, a combination of overlapping choice and direction made things all the more difficult to handle.
+Therefore, a combination of overlapping choice, mixed direction and ignorance made things all the more difficult to handle.